Fody/NullGuard/readme.md

 <NullGuard ExcludeRegex="^ClassToExclude$" />
 ```

-You can force the operation mode by setting it to `Explicit` or `Implicit`, if the default `AutoDetect` does not detect the usage correctly.
+You can force the operation mode by setting it to `Explicit`, `Implicit` or `NullableReferenceTypes`, if the default `AutoDetect` does not detect the usage correctly.

 ```xml
 <NullGuard Mode="Explicit" />